By the end of this article, you will

 I keep it simple and to the point.

-The minimum break-even point is:
+minimum break-even point is:

-Sales = COGS + Fixed & Variable Costs
+Sales = COGS + Total Expenses

 Let’s say you are importing Tennis balls from China.